mariaebrahim/Multi-Player-Trivia-Game/README.md

-This project is designed to simulate a trivia game where the server sends a question to all players who have joined the game through a socket connection and the players can send an answer simultanouesly.

-This project is designed to run on a linux operating system.

-The question are read from a plain text file along with the options that the user can select.
-This is then displayed to every player who can input the number associated with the choice.
-However, only the first player to input the option will be assigned the points and the game will move forward for every player regardless of whether they answered the question.
-This is done through a multiplexed I/O.
+Multiplayer Trivia (Linux)

+A server-authoritative trivia game that runs on Linux where players connect over sockets and answer questions in real time.
+The server broadcasts each question to all connected players.
+Players submit their answers simultaneously.

+How it works

+Questions and multiple-choice options are loaded from a plain text file.

+Each question is displayed to every player.

+Players enter the number of their chosen option.

+Only the first player to submit an option earns the points.

+The game advances for everyone whether they answered or not.

+The server uses multiplexed I/O to handle many clients at once.

+Game end

-Once all the questions are answered the winner is displayed, the game ends, and all socket connections are closed.
+When all questions have been asked, the server announces the winner, ends the match, and closes all socket connections.